carsontbutler/TestSuite_blog/README.md

 The blog being tested can be found here: https://blog.carsonbutler.dev/

-The blog itself was designed by Corey Schafer and can be found here: https://github.com/CoreyMSchafer/code_snippets/tree/master/Django_Blog
+The blog itself was designed by Corey Schafer.
+The code can be found here: https://github.com/CoreyMSchafer/code_snippets/tree/master/Django_Blog